MayoCalc / Blog / Finance

 PPP stands for purchasing power parity.
 It adjusts income to account for differences in the cost of goods and services between countries.
 A dollar in India buys much more than a dollar in New York City.
 Without PPP adjustment, comparing raw incomes would dramatically overstate the gap between rich and poor countries.

-When this calculator says you are in the top 5% globally, it means that the purchasing power of your income is higher than 95% of the world.
-It is not a perfect comparison since it cannot account for differences in healthcare access, infrastructure, safety, and quality of life, but it is the most widely accepted method for comparing incomes across borders.
+When this calculator says you're in the top 5% globally, it means that the purchasing power of your income is higher than 95% of the world.
+It's not a perfect comparison since it can't account for differences in healthcare access, infrastructure, safety, and quality of life, but it's the most widely accepted method for comparing incomes across borders.

 How Americans Compare

-The median household income in the United States was about $80,610 in 2024.
-That places the typical American household in the global top 3%.
-Even Americans living at the federal poverty line ($15,060 for a single person) rank above roughly 85% of the world's population.
+The median household income in the United States was about $80,610 in 2024, while the median individual income was $53,010.
+That places the typical American household in roughly the global top 5-8%, depending on household size.
+Even Americans living at the federal poverty line ($15,060 for a single person) rank above roughly 75% of the world's population.

 Income vs. Wealth: They Are Not the Same